Feature #47765: mgr/dashboard: security improvements

 The most relevant thing is that we ensure that we don't have GET methods that trigger unsafe actions/side-effects (I checked that I saw none).

-#5 Updated by Ernesto Puerta 5 months ago
+#5 Updated by Ernesto Puerta almost 3 years ago

 Additionally, now Ceph-Dashboard requires an